cuperman/mint-assessment/README.md

 We use software to simplify a traditionally complex, sales-heavy process, cutting out hassle and hidden fees while ensuring quality HVAC installations.

-This take home challenge have been crafted to mirror real-world scenarios of our platform.
+This take home challenge has been crafted to mirror real-world scenarios of our platform.
 It will assess your ability to build solutions using our stack and tackle scenarios similar to what our engineers face on a daily basis.

 ## Challenges